atgoldberg/unreal-copilot/Documentation/GETTING_STARTED.md

 2. **Set Your API Key**
    - Enter your OpenAI API key in the "OpenAI API Key" field
-   - Select your preferred model (GPT-4 Turbo recommended)
+   - Select your preferred model (GPT-5-Codex recommended for optimal code generation)
    - Configure other settings as needed:
      - **Max Tokens**: 2000 (default, adjust based on needs)
      - **Temperature**: 0.7 (balance between creativity and consistency)